 Health maintenance organization (HMO) plans have a restricted list of providers.
 They also require that patients see their primary care doctor first to get a referral to a specialist.
-If you think you need to see a cardiologist, for instance, you'll have to visit your primary care doctor first.
-The cardiologist will also have to be within the HMO network in order for the costs to be covered.
+If you think you need to see a cardiologist, for instance, you’ll have to visit your primary care doctor first.
+The cardiologist will also have to be within the HMO network for the costs to be covered.

 Out of network doctors, hospitals and lab facilities are not covered except in a medical emergency.

 Preferred Provider Organization

 Preferred provider organization (PPO) refers to a health care plan with a large network of providers.
 With a PPO plan you'll have much more flexibility in choosing a doctor or hospital.
 You also won't need a referral to see a specialist; you'll be able to book the appointment on your own.

 PPO plans often cover some portion of out of network doctors, hospitals and lab work, though you'll pay more than if you visit an in-network provider.
 You may also be covered if you receive care out of state.

 Exclusive Provider Organization

 An exclusive provider organization (EPO) doesn’t require a referral to see a specialist like an HMO, but it also doesn’t cover out of network providers like a PPO.
 EPOs usually have less expensive premiums than PPOs.